On August 26, 2025, most cities and towns in Alabama with a mayor-council form of government will hold elections.

 Key dates:

-June 10 -- Mayor must give notice of the election.
+June 10 -- Mayor required to give notice of the election.
 Candidates may begin qualifying at city hall once notice is published.

 June 24 -- Last day, by 5:00 p.m., to qualify to run for municipal office.